-Similar to your written pitch, your video pitch is an important way to build a story around your campaign, compelling people to learn more and hopefully invest.
+Similar to your written pitch, your video pitch can be used as a way to build a story around your campaign, compelling people to learn more and hopefully invest.
 However, there is an important difference: your video pitch is a chance for you to showcase the people behind the business and their passion!
-Failing to get at least the founders on camera talking about the business is a serious missed opportunity.

-The last two in particular are powerful validations for an investor considering the opportunity.
-Other than the ideas above, the video shouldn’t aim to cover content not described in the written pitch.
+The video shouldn’t aim to cover content not described in the written pitch.
 Aim to support and reiterate the ideas found there as opposed to having two completely different experiences.
 This will keep the story consistent and reinforce the view a potential investor has of the business.
 Here are some further examples of what you should consider:

 Length

-Your main video should last between 1.5 - 3 minutes.
-Anything longer this and the completion rate of the video will start to fall dramatically so it’s very important to highlight all the important aspects in as concise format as possible.
+Your video should last between 1 - 3 minutes.
+Anything longer than this and the completion rate of the video will start to fall dramatically, so it’s very important to highlight all the important aspects in as concise a format as possible.

-Some entrepreneurs try and hide behind a product demonstration or an animation, but we believe that potential investors really want to see your face before making an investment decision.
-And try and film short, direct and punchy segments rather than long rambling narratives.
-That way it’s easier to edit the footage if required, and it makes it easier to share clips on social media.
+Try to film short, direct and punchy segments rather than long rambling narratives.
+That way, it’s easier to edit the footage if required, and it makes it easier to share clips on social media.
 Where possible, try to film as many takes as you can so you have options to work with; you’d be surprised at how long it can take even a seasoned veteran to sound natural.

 The team